Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzApplicationGatewayUrlPathMapConfig.md

 ## SYNTAX

 ```
-Get-AzureRmApplicationGatewayUrlPathMapConfig [-Name <String>] -ApplicationGateway <PSApplicationGateway>
+Get-AzApplicationGatewayUrlPathMapConfig [-Name <String>] -ApplicationGateway <PSApplicationGateway>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmApplicationGatewayURLPathMapConfig** cmdlet gets an array of URL path mappings to a backend server pool.
+The **Get-AzApplicationGatewayURLPathMapConfig** cmdlet gets an array of URL path mappings to a backend server pool.

 ## EXAMPLES

 ### Example 1: Get a URL path map configuration
 ```
-PS C:\>Get-AzureRmApplicationGatewayUrlPathMapConfig -ApplicationGateway Gateway
+PS C:\>Get-AzApplicationGatewayUrlPathMapConfig -ApplicationGateway Gateway
 ```

 This command gets the URL path map configurations from the backend server located on the application gateway named Gateway.